grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ps.md

 Develop and document access agreements for organizational systems;

-Review and update the access agreements {{ insert: param, ps-06_odp.01 }} ; and
+Review and update the access agreements the frequency at which to review and update access agreements is defined; ; and

 Verify that individuals requiring access to organizational information and systems:

 Sign appropriate access agreements prior to being granted access; and

-Re-sign access agreements to maintain access to organizational systems when access agreements have been updated or {{ insert: param, ps-06_odp.02 }}.
+Re-sign access agreements to maintain access to organizational systems when access agreements have been updated or the frequency at which to re-sign access agreements to maintain access to organizational information is defined;.

 Access agreements include nondisclosure agreements, acceptable use agreements, rules of behavior, and conflict-of-interest agreements.
 Signed access agreements include an acknowledgement that individuals have read, understand, and agree to abide by the constraints associated with organizational systems to which access is authorized.
 Organizations can use electronic signatures to acknowledge access agreements unless specifically prohibited by organizational policy.

 access agreements are developed and documented for organizational systems;

-the access agreements are reviewed and updated {{ insert: param, ps-06_odp.01 }};
+the access agreements are reviewed and updated the frequency at which to review and update access agreements is defined;;

 individuals requiring access to organizational information and systems sign appropriate access agreements prior to being granted access;

-individuals requiring access to organizational information and systems re-sign access agreements to maintain access to organizational systems when access agreements have been updated or {{ insert: param, ps-06_odp.02 }}.
+individuals requiring access to organizational information and systems re-sign access agreements to maintain access to organizational systems when access agreements have been updated or the frequency at which to re-sign access agreements to maintain access to organizational information is defined;.

 Personnel security policy